-There are some great budget laptops out there, but just because they’re cheap doesn’t mean they’re going to do the job you want or have all the features you need.
+There are some great budget laptops out there, but just because they’re cheap, that doesn’t mean they’re going to do the job you want or have all the features you need.

 Let’s say you’re deciding between a dual-core and quad-core processor.
 You want to run many applications at once, but you chose the dual-core processor because it’s a little less expensive.
 Now you have a system that’s not as powerful as your needs demand, and that problem will plague you until it’s time to buy again.

 Rather than jumping for the lowest price, it’s best to find the laptop that will actually serve your needs and then cross-reference that with your budget.

 Conversely, the the most expensive laptops might tick every box, but if you pay for features or hardware you don’t need, you’re just wasting your money.

 The chances are good that if a laptop strains your budget, it has something that you don’t need.
 A new MacBook Pro with top-specifications can cost over $6,000 — but very few people need 4TB of storage space on their laptop.
 You can get yourself the same machine with the same specifications apart from less storage for half that price, and you can get plenty of cheap storage from an external drive.

 Gaming laptops can be notoriously expensive, but you don’t need all that hardware if you’re only playing indie games.
 Buy what you need, and try not to go overboard.

 It’s an old bit of advice, but it still holds.
 Unless you are obsessed with getting the latest tech, a new laptop should last a few years, and likely more if you want to save money on another purchase.
 Instead of buying a laptop exclusively for your needs right now, you should buy one for where you think you’ll be in a couple of years.